squeek502/lua-d2itemreader/README.md

 ## API Reference

 ### `d2itemreader.getfiletype(filepath)`
-Returns the type of the file at `filepath`, or `nil, err` if the filepath cannot be determined.
+Returns the type of the file at `filepath`, or `nil, err` if the filetype cannot be determined.
 If the filetype can be determined, it will be returned as one of the following strings: `"character"`, `"item"`, `"atma"`, `"personal"`, `"shared"`

 ### `d2itemreader.getitems(filepath)`
 Returns an array-like table of items, or `nil, err` if there was an error reading the file.
-See [Item Format](#item-format).
+See [Item Format](#item-format) for the format of each item.

 ### `d2itemreader.loadfiles(filepaths)`
 Load custom Diablo II .txt data files from disk at the filepaths given. `filepaths` should be a table of the format: